Parliamentary.ai

 Groups Affected

-• Highway Authorities: Will need to adjust their processes to incorporate tourism promotion considerations into road signage decisions.
-This may involve additional time and resources.
+• Highway Authorities: They will need to adjust their decision-making processes to incorporate tourism promotion considerations.

-• Local Planning Authorities: Will need to consider the economic impact of tourism when processing sign applications, potentially leading to changes in approval processes.
+• Local Planning Authorities: They will need to consider the economic impact of tourism when processing sign applications.

-• Tourism Businesses: May benefit from improved signage, leading to increased visibility and potentially higher visitor numbers.
+• Tourism Businesses: May benefit from improved signage and easier access to tourist destinations, potentially leading to increased business.

 Full Text